psleng/nexus-build/README.md

 Both ways have to be done inside a suitably prepared Debian12 VM on an arm64 based Mac or x86 laptop depending on the target.

-The was support for arm64 emulation so you could do the TI build on an x86 laptop, but this was extremely slow and not very reliable and should no longer be attemped.
+There was support for arm64 emulation via qemu so you could do the TI build on an x86 laptop, but this was extremely slow and not very reliable and should no longer be attemped.

 ---
 ### AUTOMATICALLY